valkey-io/valkey-doc/commands/hello.md

 `HELLO` always replies with a list of current server and connection properties, such as: versions, modules loaded, client ID, replication role and so forth.
-(The availability_zone field only shows up when it is set in the configs.)
+The `availability_zone` field only shows up when it is set in the configs, see `availability-zone` config for more details, added in Valkey 8.1.

 When called without any arguments and its default use of RESP2 protocol, the reply looks like this: